gtonkinhill/tracs/docs/README.md

 Here, we assume a transmission generation time of 5 days (5/356 = 73) and a clock rate of 1e-3 per base per year (1e-3 * 29903 = 29.03).
 The sample dates are proved as a csv formatted file with one sample per line

 ```
-tracm distance --msa MA_combined_consensus_replicates_filt_dates.fa  --meta combined_consensus_replicates_filt_dates.csv -o transmission_distances.csv --trans_rate 73 --clock_rate 29.03
+tracs distance --msa MA_combined_consensus_replicates_filt_dates.fa  --meta combined_consensus_replicates_filt_dates.csv -o transmission_distances.csv --trans_rate 73 --clock_rate 29.03
 ```

 #### Cluster

 To cluster the inferred distances we can run the [cluster](cluster.md) command.

-Clustering can be performed using several different distance metrics including SNP and the estimated number of intermediate hosts according to the Trac'm model.
+Clustering can be performed using several different distance metrics including SNP and the estimated number of intermediate hosts according to the TRACS model.
 In this case, we use the latter and choose a threshold of 5 intermediate hosts to separate clusters.

 ```
-tracm cluster -d transmission_distances.csv -D expectedK -c 5 -o clusters.csv
+tracs cluster -d transmission_distances.csv -D expectedK -c 5 -o clusters.csv
 ```

 ### Metagenomic